dn717/Machine-Learning/README.md

 # Machine-Learning
-Some Machine Learning common algorithms
+Some Machine Learning common algorithms which are realized without any advanced libraries.

 ## Comparison of Performances of Multiple Classifiers for Salary Prediction based on Profile Information
 Implemented in  `Comparison of Multiple Classifiers for Salary Prediction.py ` file.